unSinn/plant-vertx/README.md

 ===========

 Vert.x (http://vertx.io/) implementation of a webserver displaying values measured with an Arduino.
-For the application running on the see https://github.com/unSinn/plant-sensor.
+For the application running on the Arduino see https://github.com/unSinn/plant-sensor.

 The Server runs on a Raspberry Pi (with Arch Linux ARM) powering the Arduino.